husky-misc/code-challenge/README.md

     # tests application
     rspec

 By default, the API is available in development/test mode on http://localhost:5000/v1/.
+In production environment: https://code-challenge-mari.herokuapp.com/v1/.

 ## Contributors